vusumuzi/Data-Representation-and-Querying-Project-2015/README.md

 ## Introduction
 This project provides the design and documentation for the dataset Secondary School Locations which is available at  https://data.gov.ie/dataset/secondary-school-locations.
 The dataset is particulary taken fron the Secondary Schools in South Dublin County Council.

-The data can be used mainly by teachers, lecturers and parents or guardians moving location to Dublin and  any individuals who are interested looking for particular schools that is whether the school is in the city or in the periphery.
+The data can be used mainly by teachers, lecturers and parents or guardians moving location to Dublin and  any individuals who are interested at looking for particular schools that is whether the school is in the city or in the periphery in South of dublin County Council.

 ### About the DataSet

-This dataset was received in Comma Separated Values (CSV) format, and was download  from https://data.gov.ie/dataset/secondary-school-locations.
+This dataset was received in Comma Separated Values (CSV) format, and was downloaded  from https://data.gov.ie/dataset/secondary-school-locations.
 The CSV file contains 18 rows, the first being a header row with the names of each field.
 There are twenty values which are as follows:

 Field         | Value
 --------------|--------